We found 3 providers with an interest in gastrointestinal problems and who accept Humana Gold 2250/HMO Premier near Plainfield, IL.

-Dr. Sameer Barkatullah is an adult gastroenterologist.
-These areas are among his clinical interests: ulcers, crohn's disease, and liver disease.
-Dr. Barkatullah is an in-network provider for Blue Cross/Blue Shield, Coventry, TRICARE, and more.
-He graduated from Rush Medical College.
-Dr. Barkatullah (or staff) is conversant in Urdu.
-Dr. Barkatullah is affiliated with Adventist Bolingbrook Hospital, Adventist Health Partners (AHP), and Adventist Hinsdale Hospital.
+Dr. Sameer Barkatullah is an adult gastroenterology specialist.
+Clinical interests for Dr. Barkatullah include ulcers, crohn's disease, and liver disease.
+He honors Blue Cross/Blue Shield, Coventry, and TRICARE, as well as other insurance carriers.
+Dr. Barkatullah attended medical school at Rush Medical College.
+Dr. Barkatullah (or staff) speaks Urdu.
+He is affiliated with Adventist Bolingbrook Hospital, Adventist Health Partners (AHP), and Adventist Hinsdale Hospital.

 Relevant Interests: , diarrhea, heartburn, Crohn's disease, inflammatory bowel disease, colon problems, hemorrhoids, irritable bowel syndrome (IBS), acid reflux (GERD), constipation, colitis